juhp/pagure-cli/README.md

 projects and users.

 ## Usage examples
-It defaults to using the src.fedoraproject.org Pagure instance (Fedora dist-git).
+By default it uses the [src.fedoraproject.org](https://src.fedoraproject.org/) Pagure server instance (aka Fedora dist-git).

-List or search for source packages (can also filter by owner or committer):
+- List or search for source packages (one can also filter by owner or committer):

 ```
 $ pagure list emacs\*
 emacs